mezidia/hotel-booking/README.md

 ### Goal

 - make information about hotels more public and smart
-- make booking a room more easy
+- make booking a room easier

 ### Context